 Yes, this isn’t far outside of the box, but it is a classic for a reason.
 Pulling out the old ornaments and talking while you hang the lights can be a great bonding experience.
 Besides, you were going to decorate the tree anyway.
 Why not do it together?

 There you have it!
+15 holiday season activities to enjoy with the family.
 Pick one, pick them all!
 Either way, you will have a fantastic holiday break with your children when making the most of your time together.
 And if you stop to have some fun, it might make getting a jump on college scholarships feel less cumbersome.

 If you want a hand finding great scholarship opportunities for your high school or college student, join our free webinar.
 It’s perfect timing to get started over the holidays!